 The massive transformation and expansion of Paris’ legendary Fouquet’s brasserie into a luxury hotel was overseen by architect Edouard François and interior designer Jacques Garcia.
 François merged seven classic Haussmann-style buildings and Garcia’s vivid style is seen in such details as oversized golden fauteuils in the lobby and walls covered in embroidered leather.
-Hotel Fouquets-Barrière is among the first luxury hotels to have obtained the prestigious Leading Green Certification and is committed to Dignified Luxury©, which emphasizes that the environment need not be abandoned in the quest for luxury.
+Hotel Fouquets-Barrière is committed to Dignified Luxury©, which emphasizes that the environment need not be abandoned in the quest for luxury.
 The hotel’s lavish design, exquisite cuisine and hip location where the Champs-Élysées meets the Avenue George V, underscores its appeal to a fashionable and discerning clientele.

 Hôtel Lancaster has housed many a grande dame over the years.
 In the 1930s, Marlene Dietrich lived in one of the apartments for three years, and today the suite named after her has a grand piano in the living room.
 Built as a private residence in 1889, the hotel still exudes the personal ambience of a stylish home.
 Legendary hotelier Emile Wolf hunted for antiques across Paris’ best auction houses, and the impressive collection creates a ravishing backdrop to this day.
 Further enhancing the home-away-from-home vibe is the interior garden whose lush plants come from five different continents.
 Given the serene setting in the heart of Paris, no wonder that such presentday grandes dames and gentlemen, like Jane Fonda, Emma Thompson and Pedro Almodóvar, have all stayed here.